craigory1958/SBC6502/docs/README_Overview.md

 *   Preemptive Tasking – Processes are blocked to allow other processes access to computer resources.

-*   Kernel Mode – Processes may run in an unprotected mode allowing access to all computing resources.

-*   User Mode – Processes may run in protected mode protecting computing resources from other processes.
+*   Kernel/User Mode – Certain system resources are protected from processes running in user mode.

 *   Virtual Memory – Each process sees a continuous 64KB memory environment.
 <!--- MARKUP.INSERT.TEXT.STOP: ID=VMK.Reqs -->